michiya/azure-storage-logging/README.rst

 TableStorageHandler
 ~~~~~~~~~~~~~~~~~~~
 The **TableStorageHandler** class is a subclass of **logging.Handler** class,
-and it sends log messages to Windows Azure table storage and store them
+and it sends log messages to Azure table storage and store them
 as entities in the specified table.

 The handler puts a formatted log message from applications in the *message*